mobileka/laravel-engine/README.md

 	* Models/bundleName.php
 	* routes.php
 	* start.php

-* Adds to Admin sidebar menu:
+* Add this to Admin sidebar menu:
 	* ```bundle``` will be Admin sidebar menu section (if ```addmenu``` is not passed)
 	* ```bundleName``` will be Admin sidebar menu item (if ```addmenu``` is not passed)

-* Adds to application/bundles.php.
+* Add this to application/bundles.php.
 * Run migrations.

 To create many bundles from SQL, put ```schema.sql``` into ```path('app')/schema```, and type command: (not tested)